 Counseling can help you to understand your feelings and problems and learn how to deal with them in your everyday life.
 You can expect that whatever you and your counselor discuss will remain confidential.
 Confidential means that the therapist cannot tell anyone, not even your parents, about what the two of you talk about without your permission.
 The exception to this rule is that if the counselor feels that you are in danger of hurting yourself or someone else, or if you are being abused or neglected, he/she is obligated by law to break confidentiality in order to keep you safe.

 How do I find a counselor?

 Many professionals can help you find a counselor.
 You can ask your health care provider for a referral in your clinic or neighborhood.
 You can also ask your guidance counselor at school to refer you to a counselor who deals with mental health issues.
 Sometimes counselors meet with students at school.
 You can also ask a teacher, youth advisor, clergy person, or parent or guardian to help you find a counselor.
 You may also want to check out mental health agencies in your area.
 Your insurance company has lists of counselors covered by your plan.
 The counselor’s specialties are sometimes listed, so you can chose someone who works with teens (adolescents) or young adults and has skills you would like them to have.

 What types of counselors are there?

 When you are referred for counseling, you may be referred to a psychiatrist, psychologist, social worker, psychiatric nurse practitioner, or licensed mental health counselor.
 All of these professionals are also referred to as therapists and are trained to understand feelings and behaviors and know ways to help people through difficult times.
-There are counselors in all the following disciplines who work with teenagers or young adults:
+There are counselors in all the following disciplines who work with teenagers and young adults:

 - Psychiatrist- a medical doctor (M.D.) who has graduated from medical school, with extra training in psychiatry.
 Some psychiatrists only prescribe medications but some also provide therapy.